CSsoftwareeng/movie_recommender_system/README.md

 - You can put multiple genres separated with '|' -> Ex : "Adventure|Comedy"
 - Output is a list of recommended movies that belong to at least one selected categories.
 - If you pass through an genre as an empty string "", the program doesn't take genres into account when selecting a list of recommended movies.
+- For user convenience, the program treats it the same as an empty string if the "genres" field is not specified.
 - Genres can be chosen from the following choices:<br/>

 |    Action     | Adventure  |  Animation  | Children's  |   Comedy    |   Crime    | Documentary  |  Drama  |   Fantasy   |